wp-plugins/instantsearch-for-woocommerce/readme.txt

 == Changelog ==

 = 1.2.3 =
-* new - search categories
+* new - search by categories
 * multiple languages support on "did you mean"
 * fix - handle multiple full text search requests